I Like the Way (BodyRockers song)

 "I Like the Way" is a song by Anglo-Irish DJ Dylan Burns and Australian singer Kaz James, collectively known as BodyRockers.
 It was released as a single on 18 April 2005 and later appeared on the group's self-titled debut album.
-The single debuted and peaked at number three on the UK Singles Chart, staying in the top 75 for 40 weeks.
-The song also climbed the charts in the United States following its feature in a Diet Coke ("Loft") commercial, peaking at number 20 on the Billboard Hot Dance Club Play chart and reaching number seven on the Billboard Hot Dance Airplay chart.
+The single debuted and peaked at number three on the UK Singles Chart.
+The song also charted in the United States, peaking at number 20 on the Billboard Dance Club Play chart and reaching number seven on the Billboard Hot Dance Airplay chart.
+Elsewhere, the single entered the top 10 in New Zealand and Denmark.

-Worldwide, the single peaked at number seven in New Zealand and number eight in Denmark while becoming a top-20 hit in Australia, Austria, Finland, Ireland and Italy.
 The song's music video was directed by Trudy Bellinger.